soycat999/ABC-Learning-Centre-demo-site/README.md

 ## About The Project

-### ABC Learning Centre is a demo website that promotes various coding languages for adult learners.
+### ABC Learning Centre is a demo website that promotes programming courses for adult learners.
 Prospective students will be able to view the courses available, make enquiries and register for courses.
+As an admin, users will be able to view, edit, retrieve and delete the data sent via the registration forms to the admin page (admin.html)

-### Technologies Used
+## Technologies Used

 ### Software: Platform needed to deploy the application n (tomcat server and its version, java and its version)
 o	Development environment: JDK1.8